K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Stack-operations/stack_operations.md

 ```

 ## Push Memory
-This is another special push operation.
-I pushes the value at the address stored on the top of the stack.
+This is another special **push** operation.
+It pushes the value at the address stored on the top of the stack.
 So it first pops the stack, reads the value on the address that was popped and pushes that value on the stack.
 ```
 pop.D
 A = D